 - Tooling Leather 4-5 oz (1.6 mm)

 - AND More!

 Note: Per Cricut – The Engraving Tool is not intended for use with glass at this time

 TIP: Often when I am creating an engraving project, I’ll notice a new setting.
-Today, for example, I used Stainless Steel for my Aluminum Bracelet with more pressure and was able to get a deeper engraving then when I used the Aluminum Sheets setting.
+Today, for example, I used Stainless Steel for my Aluminum Bracelet with more pressure and was able to get a deeper engraving than when I used the Aluminum Sheets setting.

-In the past the “more pressure” option was grayed out so I hope it really stays for metals.
+In the past, the “more pressure” option was grayed out so I hope it really stays for metals.